Halliwell Jones Limited (including its trading division Premium Trade Cars)

 - Information about health, including any medical condition, where we enter into discussions about sales of specially-enabled vehicles for disabled customers

-when you provide personal information directly to members of our team.
+- when you provide personal data directly to members of our team.

 Basis of processing: Where we need to perform a contract we are about to enter into or have entered into with you.